Atlanta +1 (404) 806-2278

 Enjoy the comfort and sophistication of the interiors, as well as the beautiful, peaceful and natural landscape with quiet corners to enjoy a book.

-Mas des Figuiers is particularly appealing to nature lovers, cyclists and wine and food enthusiasts.
+Mas des Figuiers is also particularly appealing to nature lovers, cyclists and wine and food enthusiasts.

 5 bedroom/ 5 bathrooms sleeps 9

 Ground Floor (RDC) Bedrooms/ Bathroom Layout

 Second Story (1er étage) Bedrooms/ Bathroom Layout